NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Mist Child.md

 You blend in with unnatural subtlety.
-When you are [[Conditions/Concealed|Concealed]] or [[Conditions/Hidden|Hidden]], increase the DC of the flat check to target you to 6 if you're concealed or 12 if you're hidden.
+When you are [[3-Rules/Conditions/Concealed|Concealed]] or [[Hidden|Hidden]], increase the DC of the flat check to target you to 6 if you're concealed or 12 if you're hidden.

 *Source: Pathfinder Player Core*
 *ORC*